Purple calathea

 FAQ

-Is Purple calathea toxic to pets?
+Is Purple calathea toxic to cats and dogs?

 Does Purple calathea like to be placed outside in summer?